codeparticle/whitelabelwallet-website/README.md

-## White Label Wallet by Crypto Particle

 ### The White Label Wallet provides a clean looking interface for users to manage their crypto currencies.

 ## Features breakdown